-We are a “new” team of high school students in the Ottawa community, interested in robotics, who team up with industry mentors (Engineers, Business/Project Planners, Scientists and Computer Programmers) to build a robot from scratch in only 6 weeks!
+We are a 4th-year team of high school students in the Ottawa community, interested in robotics, who team up with industry mentors (Engineers, Business/Project Planners, Scientists, and Computer Programmers) to build a robot from scratch in only 6 weeks!
 We then take our robot to compete at FIRST Robotics Competitions (FRC)!

 We are truly a community team and are not tied to any specific High School.
 While this configuration has its advantages (more inclusive, draws members from our wider community), it also has disadvantages - the largest being financial.
 We hope to gather more community sponsors this year to help us achieve our budgetary goals and to one day have a permanent build space.